Bosnia reports sharp rise in coronavirus cases after relaxing lockdown

 The total number of infected people rose to 1,677 with 65 deaths, while 29,130 have been tested.

+In the northern town of Banja Luka, which has recorded the highest number of coronavirus cases in Bosnia, Pedja Kovacevic, head of the intensive care department at the main hospital, said health workers had been able to cope with the pandemic so far.

+“What is terrifying is that we have the largest number of sick and hospitalised patients in the hospital in the ninth week, and I call on the public and every citizen to think twice (before leaving home),” Kovacevic said.

-The other autonomous region, the Bosniak-Croat Federation, on Friday lifted a night curfew and abolished a measure of obligatory quarantine, also allowing seniors and children to leave home every second day for several hours.
+The Bosniak-Croat Federation lifted its night curfew last Friday and abolished a measure of obligatory quarantine.
+It also allowed senior citizens and children to leave home every second day for several hours.
+[L5N2CC4P6]

-After the outbreak of COVID-19 last month, both regions barred people over 65 and children up to 18 from leaving their homes at all.

-These measures will be reinstated during the three-day Labour Day holidays, officials said, adding the people were behaving in a more relaxed manner after the restrictions had been loosened.
+These measures will be reinstated during the three-day Labour Day holidays, officials said, adding that people there too were behaving in a more relaxed manner.

 “We are aware that we’ll see new peaks and trends of the disease, but we have to go back to normal life,” said Goran Cerkez, the federation assistant health minister.

-Bosnia’s economy has been hit hard because of lockdowns and the closure of many businesses.
+Bosnia’s economy has been hit hard by the lockdowns and the closure of many businesses.
 The International Monetary Fund has forecast growth to shrink 5% this year.
-(Reporting by Daria Sito-Sucic; Editing by Nick Macfie)